 What is spiritual ego?
 What part does it play in our spiritual growth?
-This special kind of ego is involves the sense of pride or feeling of specialness a spiritual aspirant might begin to feel as he perceives himself to be attaining what he believes to be important and valuable spiritual knowledge.
+This special kind of ego involves the sense of pride or feeling of specialness a spiritual aspirant might begin to feel as he perceives himself to be attaining what he believes to be important and valuable spiritual knowledge.

 For many seekers of spiritual awareness, this specific type of ego we attach to our spirituality, is borne in the first moment it is perceived that a rather profound spiritual realization has arisen.
 It is that part of self that feels it has accomplished something very special and it causes us to feel superior in relation to others because we believe we have attained something that sets us apart from the masses.

-If we find ourselves at any point along the path of spiritual awareness and expanding consciousness, feeling that we’ve arrived, conquered or accomplished something really spiritually superior, or special, and that this accomplishment puts us above others in any way, we can rest assured, we’ve activated the spiritual ego.
+If we find ourselves at any point along the path of spiritual awareness and expanding consciousness, feeling that we’ve arrived, conquered or accomplished something spiritually superior, or special, and that this accomplishment puts us above others in any way, we can rest assured, we’ve activated the spiritual ego.

-Any spiritual teacher who mocks or in any way demeans or shuns those who he perceives as being ‘unenlightened’ in comparison to him/her, is undoubtedly demonstrating this special variant of ego.
-The fictitious teacher of the Jed McKenna series of books comes to mind here.
+Any spiritual teacher who mocks or in any way demeans or shuns those who he perceives as being ‘unenlightened’ in comparison to himself, is undoubtedly demonstrating this special variant of ego.
+The fictitious character of the Jed McKenna series of books comes to mind here.
 For anyone familiar with Jed and his books, you’ll likely recall how he can barely stand to be in the company of those he deems as being ‘asleep.’

 Shining the light on this form of ego that aligns itself with our spirituality can be difficult indeed as this aspect of self hides itself very well.
 By its very nature is it sly and deceitful, often evading our awareness as it has a way of hiding behind the spiritual beliefs themselves that we hold so dear.